 Clear Passages Therapy

 Clear Passages uses hands-on physical therapy techniques known as the Wurn Technique to unblock fallopian tubes.
 This technique is done without the use of drugs or surgery.
 There are many studies proving success of this technique for naturally unblocking the fallopian tubes.
-They have clinics in 5 locations in the United States and women from all over the world travel to be treated in their clinics.
+They have clinics in 6 locations in the United States and 2 in the UK.
+Women from all over the world travel to be treated in their clinics.

 According to a study published in Alternative Therapies in Health and Medicine (2008), the Wurn Technique had a 61% success rate in opening blocked fallopian tubes that were totally blocked.
 The results of this therapy lasts many years in most cases, as compared to surgical procedures which usually regrow scar tissue and cause the fallopian tube/s to become blocked once again in approximately 6 months of the surgical procedure.